tyayers/apigee-x-tf-quickstart/docs/tutorial.md

 terraform init
 ```
 Click the arrow above to copy this into your shell and press enter to run the command.

-This will set the correct org policies that Apigee needs for a typical demo or test environment.

 <walkthrough-footnote>This is just an example configuration, you can customize the policies and provisioning as needed for your needs.</walkthrough-footnote>